Jona1302/My-Dotfiles/README.md

       chmod +x ~/.config/waybar/scripts/*

-**6. Last but no least we have to chainge the shell from bash to zsh by runnig:**
+**6. Last but no least we have to chainge the shell from bash to zsh by running:**

-- chainge shell
+- change shell

       sudo chsh -s $(which zsh)